ImperialCardioGenetics/ParalogueAnnotation_personal/Paralog_annotation.md

 **Introduction**

+* New variants are being rapidly discovered
-* Ref previous papers and the work James/Roddy performed.
-Show
+* Ref previous papers and the work James/Roddy performed
+* Have developed a new tool for researchers to use - ref Erica's paper
+* Have expanded this to bigger data sets/genome wide
+* In this paper, will show how Paralogue Annotation can be used as a way of variant classification

 **Material and Methods**